-One of the additionality requirements that the CER addresses when registering projects is the newness requirement, which prohibits registration of projects that have already begun.
+One of the additionality requirements that the CER addresses when registering projects is the ‘newness’ requirement, which prohibits registration of projects that have already begun.
 This ensures ACCU Projects are achieving new additional abatement that would not have occurred without the support of the Scheme.

-Stakeholders have indicated the newness requirement is deterring proponents from investing in research and development.
-And we need that investment to be made in research and development because it helps to generate new technology and processes that become ACCU methods in the future.
+Stakeholders have indicated the newness requirement is deterring proponents from investing in research and development (R&D), and we need that investment to be made in research and development because it helps to generate new technology and processes that become ACCU methods in the future.

 We've proposed amendments that recognise the importance of continued investment in R&D for ACCU method development, while balancing the need for genuine additionality.
 The proposed amendments achieve this by tailoring the newness requirements to account for proponents participating in R&D by including research and development in the list of activities to be disregarded when assessing whether a project has begun.

 There would be some conditions on the use of that provision to ensure that it's applied as intended.

-First, must be genuine research and development, focused on experimental activities whose outcome cannot be known in advance. the research and development must have contributed to method development.
+First, it must be genuine research and development, focused on experimental activities whose outcome cannot be known in advance.

+The research and development must have contributed to method development.
 The R&D need not have been successful.
 Failed experiments would have still contributed to the development of a resulting method.
 Similarly, the R&D does not have to have been undertaken specifically for the purpose of method development.
 If the R&D was undertaken for a different purpose but delivered emission reduction outcomes and thereby contributed to a method, that would also qualify.

 And lastly, the R&D must have ceased prior to applying to register the project, and it must be unlikely that the activities would recommence without the project being registered in the ACCU Scheme.

+SLIDE 18